 Welding is a process that joins selected work pieces together by melting them to form a strong joint.
 As part of this process, there is an amount of metal fume produced – basically microscopic particles of hot metal and gases that are small enough and buoyant enough to be released from the welding arc and rise in a cloud of metal fume into the workplace air.
 This fume is then able to be inhaled by the welder or others close to the source.
-There can be significant exposures to workers if effective controls are not in place, potentially leading to significant short and long term health effects.
+There can be significant exposures to workers if effective controls such as welding respiratory protectionare not in place, potentially leading to significant short and long-term health effects.

 There are a number of known health effects that can occur from welding exposures:

 In early 2017, welding fume was reclassified by the International Agency for Research on Cancer (IARC) classification Group 2B (possibly carcinogenic to humans) to Group 1 (Carcinogenic to humans).
 This change was primarily associated with the effects of UV exposure on the skin and eyes, for lung cancers and limited evidence for kidney cancer from welding fume exposures (read our white paper on what this reclassification means for Aussie welders).

 Long term significant exposure to welding fume can cause lung damage and various types of cancer, including lung, larynx and urinary tract.
 Chromium (VI), a specific chemical form of chromium can be created during welding of many stainless steels and non-ferrous alloys and is highly toxic and can cause cancer.
 Certain fumes (zinc is one) may induce metal fume fever, stomach ulcers, kidney damage and nervous system damage.
 Prolonged exposure to manganese fume can cause Parkinson’s–like symptoms.

 Welders are particularly prone to a lung infection which can lead to severe and sometimes fatal pneumonia.
 Modern antibiotics usually stops the infection however in severe cases you could end up in hospital.